 If you don’t set a budget for a roof installation, you are likely to cut corners in the wrong areas and spend more money than you had originally planned.
 Consider these line items when you budget for a new roof.

 - Schedule a professional roof inspection first to get an idea of what needs to be done.

 - Always ask for a roof estimate (see below).

 - Get a complete list of all roof materials and supplies, even the small items.

 - Set aside a buffer for surprises, they almost always happen.

 - Consult your roofing contractor to find out which expenses you can cut.

-Also, there is a chance that you’ll spend more in maintenance and repairs in a shorter time.
-Be willing to spend a little more up front to save yourself a massive headache later on.
+Also, there is a chance that you’ll spend more on maintenance and repairs in a shorter time.
+Be willing to spend a little more upfront to save yourself a massive headache later on.

 Get Multiple Roofing Installation/Replacement Estimates